How do you feel about using technology to help manage health? Take our survey here.

 Do You Know The Stages Of Chronic Kidney Disease?

 My youngest son, father, and mother all have chronic kidney disease.
-My mother just left us a few months ago but was not kidney related.
+My mother just left us a few months ago, but it was not kidney related.
 Over the years, I have been to many doctor appointments with all of them.
-I wanted to know what stages they had to endure.
-So, I talked to the doctors and the patient about the stages.
+I wanted to know what stages they had to endure, so I talked to the doctors and them about the stages.

 I found out that kidney conditions grow silently and over the years.
-One day you just find out you have CKD damage.
-One doctor I spoke to was explaining what functions kidneys perform for our body and how it works.
+One day you just find out you have chronic kidney disease (CKD) damage.
+One doctor I spoke to was explaining what functions kidneys perform for our body and how they work.
 So, I had to learn how kidneys work and the different parts that help clean our bloodstream.

 Featured Forum